angelerose/Coffee-Machine/README.md

 ### System only accept a Five Pesos Old Coin
 ### User can select a flavor
 ### The machine provides cup
-### The owner can fill the cups, coffee powder and water
+### The owner can fill the cups, coffee powder, and water